lino-framework/lino/docs/dev/translate/index.rst

 ---------------------

-When you are satisfied with your work, you will make a pull request to ask us to integrate your changes into the public repositories of Lino and :ref:`cosi`.
+When you are satisfied with your work, you will make a pull request to ask us to integrate your changes into the public Lino repositories.

 More about pull requests in :doc:`/dev/git`.

 Create a demo user for your language
 ------------------------------------

-If Lino does not yet have a default demo administrator for your language (:mod:`ml.users.fixtures.demo`), then you need to create a local fixture which adds a demo user for your language.
+If Lino does not yet have a default demo administrator for your language (:mod:`lino.modlib.users.fixtures.demo`), then you need to create a local fixture which adds a demo user for your language.
 It's easy::